uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.8.3 =
+* Fix for using wp-cli to activate the plugin (broke in 2.8.0).
+Props @timkite for the discovery!
+* Fix for network-activating authorizer via wp-cli.

 = 2.8.2 =
 * Revert overly strict querystring sanitization (caused CAS login problems in servers that don’t encode forward slashes as %2F in querystring values).
 Props @anamba for the report and bug testing!